 Handpicked content: Eight essentials for healthy skin

-It eases period pains
+It eases period discomfort

 When you’re clutching a hot-water bottle to your stomach, it can feel like nothing relieves the misery of menstrual cramps.
-But a study published in the British Journal of Obstetrics and Gynaecology in 2004 revealed that girls taking vitamin E supplements experienced less period pain and blood loss.5
+But a study published in the British Journal of Obstetrics and Gynaecology in 2004 revealed that girls taking vitamin E supplements experienced less period discomfort and blood loss.5

 Vitamin E and your beauty regime

 There is a whole host of potential benefits to including vitamin E in your beauty routine.
 A study published in the Journal of Cosmetic Dermatology in 2004 revealed that topical application of a gel containing vitamin E, among other vitamins, is ‘effective’ at reducing dark under-eye circles and wrinkles.7

 What’s more, vitamin E can help keep your locks looking lustrous.
 A 32-week trial by Malaysian scientists in 2010 found that a vitamin E supplement increased the amount of hair in volunteers suffering from hair loss, compared with those taking a placebo.8

 The team say the reason vitamin E could stimulate hair growth is most likely down to its antioxidant properties, reducing oxidative stress in the scalp which has been linked to alopecia.

 And finally, vitamin E is also good for your nails.
 According to a 2016 review published in the Indian Dermatology Online Journal, there is some evidence that vitamin E can tackle poor nails too,9 helping them grow stronger and straighter.